 Because reliance interests are inherently backward-looking, it is unclear how any party could assert reliance interests in prospective procedures.
-To the extent such interests exist, DAF concludes that they are "outweigh[ed]" by "other interests and policy concerns."
+To the extent such interests exist, the Army concludes that they are "outweigh[ed]" by "other interests and policy concerns."
 Id.
-Namely, the complex web of regulations that preexisted the 2023 amendments to NEPA and the new Procedures repeatedly "led to more agency analysis of separate projects, more consideration of attenuated effects, more exploration of alternatives to proposed agency action, more speculation and consultation and estimation and litigation," which in turn has meant that "[f]ewer projects make it to the finish line," or even "to the starting line."
-Seven County, 145 S.Ct. at 1513-14.
+Namely, the complex web of regulations preexisted the 2023 amendments to NEPA and the new Procedures repeatedly "led to more agency analysis of separate projects, more consideration of attenuated effects, more exploration of alternatives to proposed agency action, more speculation and consultation and litigation," which in turn has meant that "[f]ewer projects make it to the finish line," or even "to the starting line."
+Seven County, 145 S. Ct. at 1513-14.
 This has increased the cost of projects dramatically, "both for the agency preparing the EIS and for the builder of the project," resulting in systemic harms to America's infrastructure and economy.
 Id. at 1514.
-Correspondingly, the wholesale revision and simplification of this regime, effectuated by the DoD's new NEPA procedures, is necessary to ensure efficient and predictable reviews, with significant upsides for the economy and for projects of all sorts.
+Correspondingly, the wholesale revision and simplification of this regime, effectuated by the DoD's new Procedures, is necessary to assure ensure efficient and predictable reviews, with significant upsides for the economy and for projects of all sorts.
 This set of policy considerations drastically outweighs any claimed reliance interests in the preexisting procedures.

-DAF has taken this action as part of DoD's broader approach to revising its implementation of NEPA, in which DoD and its components have revised their NEPA

-Trump's direction in E.O.
+The Army has taken this action as part of DoD's broader approach to revising its implementation of NEPA, in which DoD and its components have revised their NEPA implementing procedures to conform to the 2023 statutory amendments, to respond to President Trump's direction in E.O.
 14154 to, "[c]onsistent with applicable law, prioritize efficiency and certainty over any other objectives, including those of activist groups, that do not align with the policy goals set forth in section 2 of [that] order or that could otherwise add delays and ambiguity to the permitting process," and to address the pathologies of the NEPA process and NEPA litigation as identified by the Supreme Court.
 Where DoD and its components have retained an aspect of their preexisting NEPA implementing procedures, it is because that aspect is compatible with these guiding principles; where DoD and its components have revised or removed an aspect, it is because that aspect is not so compatible.